stackmate

 • application - Configures an Application service, an application running on a container

-• object-store - Configures an object store service like AWS S3
+• object-store - Configures an service like AWS S3

-• memcached - Configures a managed Memcached cluster service (eg. AWS Elasticache)
+• memcached - Configures a managed cluster service (eg. AWS Elasticache)

-• mariadb - Configures a managed MariaDB instance (eg. MariaDB on AWS RDS)
+• mariadb - Configures a managed instance (eg. MariaDB on AWS RDS)

-• mysql - Configures a managed MySQL instance (eg. MySQL on AWS RDS)
+• mysql - Configures a managed instance (eg. MySQL on AWS RDS)

-• postgresql - Configures a managed PostgreSQL instance (eg. PostgreSQL on AWS RDS)
+• postgresql - Configures a managed instance (eg. PostgreSQL on AWS RDS)

-• redis - Configures a managed Redis instance (eg. AWS Elasticache)
+• redis - Configures a managed instance (eg. AWS Elasticache)

 You can find more information for each service-specific options, on the corresponding page